lisk77/comet/README.md

 >
 > It could be potentially used to make something very basic in a very hacky way but it is not a good experience
 >
-> UPDATE: It is slowly getting where I want it to be (at least for 2D)
+> Installation is manual as of right now but if it reaches an exaptable state I will publish the crate

 ## Recommended setup